sinanshk/WordpressDocker/README.md

 ## To install Docker on an Amazon EC2 instance

-Launch an instance with the Amazon Linux 2 AMI.see Launching an instance in the Amazon EC2 User Guide for Linux Instances.
+Launch an instance with the Amazon Linux 2 AMI.Connect to your instance using SSH.
-Connect to your instance using SSH.
-For more information, see Connect to your Linux instance using SSH in the Amazon EC2 User Guide for Linux Instances.

 Update the installed packages and package cache on your instance.
 ```
 sudo yum update –y